Jet Set Radio Future: Legacy

 The game was highly regarded, but this did not translate into sales.
 Director Masayoshi Kikuchi concluded that they wanted to pursue profitability and popularity in Japan, which led to the Yakuza series, which he also worked on.

 The character Beat and stages based on Shibuya Terminal, Rokkaku Dai Heights, 99th Street, and Highway Zero appear in the 2010 game Sonic & Sega All-Stars Racing.
 The Shibuya stage also appears in the 2012 game Sonic & All-Stars Racing Transformed.

 In 2005, Jet Set Radio Future was made backwards compatible on the Xbox 360.
 Unlike Jet Set Radio and other Sega games for Xbox, Jet Set Radio Future has not been made backwards compatible on the Xbox One or the Xbox Series X/S. In a 2023 interview, Xbox Game Studios CEO Phil Spencer confirmed that an unsuccessful attempt was made to add the game to Xbox's backwards compatibility program, stating: "One of the games I'd always wanted to get, we weren't able to land it in our backward compatibility program, was Jet Set Radio Future."
-Comicbook.com has speculated that this may be due to problems with licensing the soundtrack, among other reasons.
+ComicBook.com has speculated that this may be due to problems with licensing the soundtrack, among other reasons.

 Jet Set Radio Future was featured in the 2002 music video to "Hella Good" by American rock band No Doubt, where it depicts them playing the game.
+The game developed the status of being a cult classic and its fandom would attempt to work on a decompilation.

 Sequel

 Kuju Entertainment presented Sega with a concept for a new Jet Set Radio game for the Nintendo Wii, but Sega was not interested in developing new games in the series.
 In 2017, Dinosaur Games created a proof of concept, Jet Set Radio Evolution, after Sony expressed interest in their work at GDC 2017.
 Sega declined the project.

 In mid-2020, the Jet Set Radio lead designer, Kazuki Hosokawa, told USGamer that he and his team were "too old and experienced" to create a new Jet Set Radio game with the "same energy" as the original.
 In 2021, it was reported that the art director, Ryuta Ueda, had rejoined Sega.
-During The Game Awards 2023, a new title was formally announced, alongside reboots of several other Sega franchises including Crazy Taxi, Golden Axe, Shinobi, and Streets of Rage.
+During the Game Awards 2023, a new title was announced, alongside reboots of several Sega franchises including Crazy Taxi, Golden Axe, Shinobi, and Streets of Rage.